gflze/GFLBans/gflbans/api/API.md

 If the player is present in-game, kick them.

+***

-### Checking player infractions
+## Checking player infractions

-gflbans will send events to the server, however, when a player first joins, you should check a player's infractions to establish their initial state.
+GFLBans will send events to the server, however, when a player first joins, you should check a player's infractions to establish their initial state.

-To retrieve a player's information, send a GET request to /api/v1/infractions/check
+To retrieve a player's information, send a GET request to `/api/v1/infractions/check`

 The following parameters are accepted: